eppu-peltonen/exercise-tracker-server/README.md

 `npm install` in the project root directory.

-`npm start` for running the server with nodemon for development.
+`npm run dev` for running the server with nodemon for development.

 ### API endpoints